OluwatosinOni-gif/Capstone_Project/README.md

 #### Excel
 For data cleaning and analysis, I used Excel formulas and pivot tables.
 Here are a few examples:

-Data Cleaning: Using =TRIM(), =CLEAN(), and =REMOVEDUPLICATE() to remove inconsistencies and handle errors in the data.
+- Data Cleaning: Using =TRIM(), =CLEAN(), and REMOVEDUPLICATES to remove inconsistencies and handle errors in the data.
-Analysis: Creating pivot tables to summarize and segment data, and using =SUMIFS(), =AVERAGEIF(), and =COUNTIF() functions for conditional calculations.
+- Analysis: Creating pivot tables to summarize and segment data, and using =SUM, =AVERAGEIF(), and =COUNTIF() functions for conditional calculations.

 #### SQL Queries
-A variety of SQL queries were created to analyze and structure data, all documented in my below.
+A variety of SQL queries were created to analyze and structure data, all documented below.

 ```Create Database Capstone_Project```